 Here are some of the points why you should be focusing on the kids to learn time management.

-- It’s good for kids to learn about time management at an early stage so they know how to manage their time.
-It will help in their adult life.
+- It’s good for kids to learn about time management at an early stage, so they know how to manage their time.
+It will help them in their adult life.

 - When they grow up, they will have much more experience in knowing how to manage their time.

 - Also, kids have a lot of activities, especially in their primary and middle school.
-They need time management alone to keep things in one way to achieve it.
+They need time management alone to keep things in one way to achieve them.

 - It helps in realizing time management can help in making different lives more efficient.

-- It can help in keeping less stressed out, have much more control over their emotions, and waste fewer resources.
+- It can help in stay less stressed out, have much more control over their emotions, and waste fewer resources.

 - Time management also to learn how to divide their time per task.